norcams/docs-enduser/docs/terraform-part5.rst

    ``name = "google.com"``

-In this example we create a zone "tralala.no":
+In this example we create a zone "test.com":

 .. literalinclude:: downloads/tf-example5/zone.tf
    :caption: zone.tf